 A growing number of STEM summer schools are transitioning online due to the COVID-19 pandemic.
-Here we discuss whether online schools are any good, and then list some of the advantages of virtual STEM camp.
+Here we discuss whether online schools are any good, and then list some of the advantages of virtual STEM camps.

 The COVID-19 pandemic is a challenge that most of us didn’t see coming, and the world as we know it has changed in the process of adapting to its effects from it.
 We look to how we can better face the current and future challenges posed by this pandemic.

 With social interactions being limited and larger gatherings being banned pretty much everywhere, the world has made a move to the virtual.
 Thanks to the advancements in technology, we have been able to make this transition fairly easily.
 We have relied on technology to help us find a new way of working, learning, living and socialising and the importance of STEM has become visible and relevant to all.
-A new passion, respect and focus is given to STEM learning and it’s clear that STEM will be crucial ti society in the years to come.
+A new passion, respect and focus are given to STEM learning and it’s clear that STEM will be crucial to society in the years to come.

 The importance of STEM education has led educational institutions to react quickly to move many activities online, with schools, colleges and STEM summer camps some of the first to make a successful shift online.
 The year 2020 has seen an increasing trend of online summer schools, and with the pandemic still posing several uncertainties, 2021 will, no doubt, keep this trend going.
-But a major question many parents and teachers have, is whether education online can be as effective, compared to the traditional classroom setting?
+But a major question many parents and teachers have, is whether education online can be as effective, compared in the traditional classroom setting?

 Live virtual STEM workshop – (image source)